 The pros and cons of Scottish independence: referendum countdown

-Next month's referendum will deliver a verdict on Scottish independence.
+Next week's referendum will deliver a verdict on Scottish independence.
 Here are the pros and cons of going it alone

 As voters north of the border prepare to decide whether to strike off on their own or remain within the United Kingdom, we answer the key social, political and economic questions about what Scottish independence would entail – and the issues it would raise for the UK, Scotland, the EU and the wider world.

 When did Scotland become part of the UK?

 The acts of union between Scotland and England were passed in 1706, taking effect on 1 May, 1707.
 On that day, the Parliament of Great Britain was formed.